A Bluer Sky: A History of the Brooklyn Chinese-American Association

 Early Childhood Educational Services

 BCA’s first early childhood educational program started in September of 1995.
 After much effort, BCA secured government funding to launch two UPK programs for the four-year-olds in 2000 and two full-day childcare programs in 2003 to target the needs of low-income families with working parents.
-Today, more than 300 pre-schoolers are enrolled in BCA’s Universal Pre-Kindergarten programs, full-day ACS program as well as Head Start program, with many more on the waiting list.
+Today, more than 700 pre-schoolers are enrolled in BCA’s eight day care centers which provide full day early childhood educational services through its Universal Pre-Kindergarten program, ACS program as well as Head Start program.

-BCA‘s efforts to strengthen families also extend to the youth level.
-Currently, BCA’s after-school programs serve nearly 1,000 public school students daily at five school buildings in the neighborhoods of Sunset Park, Borough Park, Bay Ridge, Sheepshead Bay, and Bensonhurst.
-Every summer, BCA operates a Summer Day Camp that serves over 1,500 students.
+BCA's efforts to strengthen families also extend to the youth level.
+Currently, BCA’s after-school programs serve more than 1,000 public school students daily at several public school buildings in the neighborhoods of Sunset Park, Borough Park, Bay Ridge, Sheepshead Bay, and Bensonhurst.
+Every summer, BCA operates a Summer Day Camp that serves over 2,000 students.

 To broaden understanding of Chinese heritage among the youth, BCA established the Chinese Cultural School in 1997.
 Thanks to continuous community support, the school has thrived into a model language school that received recognition from the City Council in October 2001.
-Since its initial establishment more than ten years ago, the school has grown significantly.
-In 2007, the BCA Bensonhurst branch began to offer Chinese class on Sundays.
+Since its initial establishment, the school has grown significantly.
 Class offerings have been expanded and even non-Chinese students have enrolled into the school.

 Adult Educational Programs

 Since 1993, BCA has been implementing adult educational programs.
-Today, BCA offers intensive ESL classes at various levels aiming to improve the students’ English skills in areas of reading, speaking, writing, and listening.
+Today, BCA offers intensive ESOL classes at various levels aiming to improve the students’ English skills in areas of reading, speaking, writing, and listening.
+The classes greatly assist the new immigrants to overcome their language barrier and to assimilate into the main stream culture.

-Bilingual social services in areas of Social Entitlements, Housing, Food Stamps, Citizenship, Immigration, Crime Victims Compensation and Assistance services remain the core of BCA’s social services offered for diverse age groups.
-BCA’s Housing program provides comprehensive assistance to clients in applying for Section 8 housing, senior housing, and affordable housing.
-Through BCA’s Food Stamps program, nearly one thousand clients apply for and successfully receive Food Stamps every year.
-BCA is also the only Asian agency in New York City contracted by the Crime Victims Board to provide crime victims compensation and assistance services.
-BCA also implements the citizenship program.
+Bilingual social services in areas of Social Entitlements, Housing, Food Stamps, Citizenship, Immigration, Crime Victims Compensation and Application Assistance services remain the core of BCA’s social services offered for diverse age groups.
+BCA is also contracted by the Office of Victim Services to provide crime victims compensation and assistance services.
+Moreover, BCA implements the citizenship program.
 Those who plan to become naturalized can take advantage of BCA’s comprehensive naturalization services including free application assistance, application management, and citizenship interview preparation.

 Community Involvement and Activism